-There are many other favelas in Rio de Janeiro Brazil.
+There are many other favelas in Rio de Janeiro, Brazil.
 You will pass them as you drive from location to location.
 You will see massive walls that were created to hide them purposely for the Olympics.
 Ironically, as much as they were constructed to protect unsightly slums, you don’t need to see it know what’s behind the wall.

 Christ the Redeemer

 Getting to Christ the Redeemer is easy.
 You could book a tour, but it’s not needed.
 I recommend taking a taxi or Uber.
 If you’re up for it, you can take the bus or train.
-Something to consider if you do choose to take the bus is that there have been several instances of tourists being robbed on the way up.
+Something to consider if you choose to take the bus is that there have been several instances of robbed tourists on the way up.
 I think most people chance this for a couple of reasons: one, the scenery is said to be spectacular and two it’s a very economical way to make it to the statue my days of taking buses across third world countries are over, and I’m sticking with door to door service.

-Once you are there join the thousands of people admiring the size of this epic, iconic tribute to Jesus Christ.
+Once you are there, join the thousands of people admiring the size of this epic, iconic tribute to Jesus Christ.
 Everybody in the world recognizes Christ the Redeemer and knows it’s synonymous with Brazil.
 Getting a decent photograph will prove to be challenging.
 Everybody else is trying to get the perfect shot.
 Instagram has not done any of us any favors here because what would have once been an acceptable photograph is no longer.

 As mentioned, beaches are not necessarily my thing and not in Brazil.
 Regardless, I did enjoy taking in the sights at Ipanema Beach.
-There are plenty of restaurants where you can enjoy a cup of coffee, a beer or a quick bite to eat.
+There are plenty of restaurants where you can enjoy a cup of coffee, a beer, or a quick bite to eat.